What is a Master Plan?

 What is an EA and what does it have to do with the master plan?

-USACE is preparing an Environmental Assessment (EA) in accordance with the National Environmental Policy Act of 1969, as amended, to assess the impact of the Master Plan Revision to the human and natural environment at Jennings Randolph Lake.
-The draft EA is expected to be publicly released in spring 2019.
-We're looking for the public to provide information that may be pertinent to this assessment.
+USACE prepared an Environmental Assessment (EA) in accordance with the National Environmental Policy Act of 1969, as amended, to assess the impact of the Master Plan Revision to the human and natural environment at Jennings Randolph Lake.
+The Environmental Assessment that assessed the potential impacts of the 2019 JRL Master Plan resulted in a Finding of No Significant Impact (FONSI).